-The crowd erupts in a roaring ovation, and you find yourself again part of the mob, leaping to your feet with thunderous applause.
+The crowd erupts in roaring ovation, and you find yourself again part of the mob, leaping to your feet with thunderous applause.
 The performers come forth one by one for the curtain call.
 The lead, Lady Asmarisa herself, is the last to appear.
 Her beauty is unparalleled.
 Blood red hair, eyes as dark as midnight, with a smile that could drive men to madness.
 She makes her final bow, as do all the others, before they slowly disappear back behind the heavy velvet curtain.

-The GM should require a DC 15 Will save from each of the PCs, as Asmarisa's plan unfolds.
+The Referee should require a saving throw from each of the characters, as Asmarisa's plan unfolds.
 Woven into the dialogue, music, and dance steps are an insidiously powerful, but undetectable mass charm effect.
 Those who fail their save find themselves unknowingly under the effects of a latent charm person effect, one that takes full effect much later, after the last part of the ritual is performed.
 They are now unwitting pawns of the seductive actress, as are most who have attended a showing of The Maiden's Kiss thus far.

-Any PCs making a successful DC 10 Perception check notice that the orchestra exits back through the small concealed hatch that leads into the chambers beneath the stage.
-If the PCs make successful DC 15 Stealth checks, as the crowds begin to file out into the streets, they can remain hidden in the many shadows and alcoves of The Motley until the theater is empty.
+Perceptive characters notice that the orchestra exits back through the small concealed hatch that leads into the chambers beneath the stage (1-in-6 chance).
+If the characters remain unobtrusive and stealthy as the crowds begin to file out into the streets, they can remain hidden in the many shadows and alcoves of The Motley until the theater is empty.

-As the PCs make their way to this concealed door, they'll need to make an additional DC 15 Stealth check or they risk alerting the stage crew still doing clean up backstage.
-If the PCs fail the check, 2d6 stage crewmembers come from behind the curtain and rudely usher the PCs out.
-If the PCs show any resistance at all, the workers become violent and attack.
+As the characters make their way to this concealed door, they'll need to remain quiet or they risk alerting the stage crew still doing clean up backstage.
+Otherwise, 2d6 stage crewmembers come from behind the curtain and rudely usher the characters out.
+If the characters show any resistance at all, the workers become violent and attack.